kkitsara/Udacity_DataScientistProject_SeattleAirBNB/README.md

-In this foler you may find the below files.
+In this folder you may find the below files.

 README.md - The file that explains the repository purpose and structure